Christian Karembeu

-Christian Lali Kake Karembeu (born 3 December 1970) is a French former professional footballer who played as a defensive midfielder.
+Christian Lali Kake Karembeu (born 3 December 1970) is a former professional footballer who played as a defensive midfielder.
+Born in New Caledonia, he played for the France national team.
 He is currently the sporting director for Olympiacos.

 Karembeu represented Nantes, Sampdoria, Real Madrid, Middlesbrough, Olympiacos, Servette, and Bastia.
-He found much success on the national stage as well representing France, having been born in the overseas territory New Caledonia, and was a vital part of the squad that won the 1998 FIFA World Cup on home soil and featured in one match in France's victorious UEFA Euro 2000 campaign.
+He found much success on the international stage as well representing France, having been born in the overseas territory New Caledonia, and was a vital part of the squad that won the 1998 FIFA World Cup on home soil and featured in one match in France's victorious UEFA Euro 2000 campaign.

 Early life

 Karembeu was born in Lifou, New Caledonia, a French overseas territory in the Pacific Islands.
 He played youth football for Nouméa-based Gaïtcha FCN.
 At the age of 17, he moved to metropolitan France on a scholarship to study and play football.
 He was recruited as a youth player by FC Nantes and signed a professional contract with the club in 1990.